Cluster structures on schemes of bands: Bands

 \begin{remark} {\rm Notice that the conditions satisfied by the components of points of $B(G,c,M,N)$, viewed as a subscheme of $G(M,N)$, are invariant under translation (see Eq. (\ref{eq:points part bands})).
 The morphisms $\tau_{M,N}$ break this symmetry by privileging the zero component.
 Indeed, the zero-component of a point $x$ of $X(G,c,M,N)$ is the same as the one of $\tau_{M,N}(x)$.
 Obviously, this choice of the zero component as privileged is arbitrary.
 Any other component could replace the zero-one by appropriately modifying the morphism $\tau_{M,N}$. }

 \end{remark}

-\begin{Cor} Let $(M, N) \in \P$.
+\begin{Cor} Let $M \le N$.
 The scheme $B(G,c,M,N)$ is an irreducible smooth affine variety of dimension $\dim(G) + (N-M) |I|$.
 Its coordinate ring $R(G,c,M,N)$ is isomorphic to a polynomial ring in $(N-M) |I|$ variables with coefficients in $K[G]$.
 In particular, $R(G,c,M,N)$ is a unique factorization domain and the isomorphism class of the variety $B(G,c,M,N)$ does not depend on the Coxeter element $c$. \end{Cor} \begin{proof} We can assume without loss of generality that $M \leq 0 \leq N$.
-Then, the statement is an easy consequence of Lemma \ref{lem: partial bands aff space}.
-Notice that the group $G$ is assumed to be simply connected, which implies by a well known result that the ring $K[G]$ is a unique factorization domain. \cqfd \end{proof}
+Since the variety $U(c^{-1})\oc$ is isomorphic to an affine space $\A^{|I|}$ of dimension $|I|$ (see \S\ref{sec: alg gps}), Lemma \ref{lem: partial bands aff space} implies that the scheme $B(G,c,M,N)$ is isomorphic to $G \times \A^{(M-N) |I|}$.
+The latter scheme is an irreducible smooth affine variety of dimension $\dim(G) + (N-M) |I|$, and its coordinate ring is a polynomial ring in $(N-M)|I|$ variables with coefficients in $K[G].$ Moreover, the coordinate ring $K[G]$ of $G$ is a unique factorization domain as $G$ is simply connected \cite[Corollary p.~303]{P}.
+The ring $R(G,c,M,N )$ is then a unique factorization domain as it is isomorphic to a polynomial ring over $K[G]$. \cqfd